canonical/netplan/doc/netplan-tutorial.md

 lxc init --vm ubuntu:22.04 netplan-lab0
 ```

-You should see the out below:
+You should see the output below:

 ```
 Creating netplan-lab0